Regions of the page:

 mapped or unmapped, famous or obscure,

-enhancing life or destructive, pure or impure,
+enhancing life, destructive, pure or impure,

 ugly or plain or beautiful as can be,